6vx/kitebot721/src/lib/text/pages/resume.md

 ### Appliance Installer at Docker
 #### Kelowna BC - 2017-2018

-- Safely transport appliances on 5-ton trucks
+- Safely transporting appliances on 5-ton trucks
-- Lift and maneuver heavy loads up and down tight staircases, confined spaces, construction sites, with various restrictions
+- Lifting and maneuvering heavy loads up and down tight staircases, confined spaces, construction sites, with various restrictions
-- Installed and tested appliances quickly and effectively
+- Installing and testing appliances quickly and effectively
-- Kept detailed notes for cost, liability purposes
+- Keeping detailed notes for cost, liability purposes

 ### Driver at Kelowna Express
 #### Kelowna BC - 2016-2017

-- Carried out detailed daily vehicle inspections
+- Carrying out detailed daily vehicle inspections
-- Made efforts to build relationships with customers and represent a new local brand
+- Making efforts to build relationships with customers and represent a new local brand

 ### Inventory Specialist at WIS
 #### Cranbrook BC - 2016